alex-gutev/live_cells/README.md

 Occasionally you may need to write your own `ValueCell` subclasses.
 A common situation is if you have a specific computation that you want to apply to different cells throughout your code.

-The `ValueCell` interface is an extension of the `ValueListenable` interface, which provides the equality comparison methods `eq` and `neq` for comparing whether two cells are equal and not equal respectively.
+The `ValueCell` interface extends the `ValueListenable` interface with the methods `eq` and `neq` for comparing whether two cells are equal and not equal respectively.
 These methods  both return a `ValueCell` of which the value is the result of the comparison.
 The `CellEquality` mixin implements these methods using the `==` and `!=` operators for a given type.

 To implement a cell which performs a computation which is dependent on the values of one or more argument cells, you should extend `DependentCell`.
 This class already implements `addListener` and